borneo13/ASCII-Generator-Web/README.md

 ### Variations
 There are two variations of this project:
-1. Fully fledged easy to use accurate website that generates ascii art using a static image or animations using a horizontal/vertical frame by frame spritesheet.
+1. Fully fledged easy to use accurate website that generates ascii art using an image/video file or animations using a horizontal/vertical frame by frame spritesheet.
     - <b>Demo: https://media.nyeku.xyz/ascii</b>

-3. Basic use version intended for embeding on any website.
+2. Basic use version intended for embeding on any website.
+(Video conversion comming soon)
     - <b>Demo: https://media.nyeku.xyz</b> _epilepsy warning._

 ## Installation:
 The Option 1 HTML file requires no setup.
 Just download the file and open it up.
 Adapting it to fit your needs is up to you.

-This guide will focus on Option 2
+This guide will focus on setting up Option 2

 - Within you html file embed this code:
   ```html